 Do you want to stay longer in Mexico, but your tourist card is about to expire?
-Mexican immigration officials decide how long to give you when you enter Mexico, but if you were granted less than six months, you may be able to extend your stay.
-You will have to visit the immigration office and complete some paperwork in order to stay in the country legally, however.
+If upon entering the country you were granted less than six months allowed time in the country, you may be able to extend your stay.
+You will have to visit the immigration office and complete some paperwork in order to remain in Mexico legally, however.
+Here's what you need to know to extend your tourist card.

 About Mexico Tourist Cards: